 Moons recharge time reduced from 25 seconds to 20 seconds and 33% dmg buff to NEW and HALF moon:

-Weak buff that does make it good enough for single target and Moons still suck in AoE.
+Weak buff that makes it good enough for single target but they still scale badly in AoE.
 This does NOT buff full moon.

 Solstice increased Shooting Stars chance reduced from 300% to 250%:

-Major nerf that makes this talent only usable on spread AoE.
+Major nerf that makes this talent only better on spread AoE instead of being the default pick for everything.

 The Moons buffs and Solstice nerfs will mean that each talent in the row will be used in a different scenario: Solstice = Spread AoE; Fury of Elune = Stacked AoE; Moons = Single Target